josevalim/langcompilebench/README.md

 > #### Why start the test suite?
 >
 > When you invoke `gleam compile`, it emits `.erl` and not `.beam` files.
-> Given both `mix` and `rebar3` emit `.beam` files, an apples-to-apples
+> We could compare it against the times both `elixirc` or `erlc` use to
+> emit intermediate representations but those are not common workloads.
+>
-> comparison should measure the time to generate *executable artifacts*,
+> For this reason, we choose to measure how long it takes to generate
+> *executable artifacts* for a given project.
+One day to do so across
-> and one way to do across all three build tools is by running an empty
+> all three languages by running an empty test suite of an existing project.
+> This means the time to parse project files is also included.
+>
-> test suite.
-The added benefit of said choice is that we also measure
+> The added benefit of said choice is that we also measure the time of a
-> the time of a common workflow during development (which is running tests).
+> common workflow during development (which is running tests).
 > Contributions for additional measurements are welcome as long as the
 > artifacts produced are the same.